 Linda, 75, of Sylvester (Worth County), comes to Phoebe Putney Memorial Hospital ED with chest pain.
 After cardiac workup ruling out MI (negative troponins, normal ECG), she is placed on observation status for 23 hours for monitoring and risk stratification.

-Total OOP: $0.
-This is the textbook observation case: short stay, ruled out admission, discharged home.
+Total out-of-pocket: nothing.
 Lesson: short-duration observation works as designed when the stay genuinely does not require admission.

 Worked example 5: Bibb 70 David, elective surgery, inpatient-only list